Sprinter Interior: Materials & Finishes — Walls and Ceilings

 Maintenance, repair, and longevity

-Keep spare panels or a repair kit (matching paint/varnish, epoxy filler, small laminate patch).
+Keep spare panels or a repair kit on hand, including matching paint or varnish, epoxy filler, and small laminate patches.
 For scratched metal or ACP, use touch-up paints or protective films.
-For wood, sanding and re-oiling or re-varnishing fixes most wear.
-Replace damaged honeycomb panels — repairs are labor-intensive and often require replacement of the damaged section.

 Frequently Asked Questions